Quantum limit cycles and synchronization from a measurement perspective: Classical Synchronization

 We numerically calculate the spectra by averaging over multiple trajectories obtained from integrating Eqs.~\eqref{eq:2vdp_phases_noise}.
 The spectra are shown in \cref{fig:classical_frequency_entrainment}(b) for different values of the coupling strength.
 They are characterized by a peak whose position indicates the typical frequency and whose width is determined by the phase diffusion.
 For zero coupling, the spectra both peak at the natural frequencies $\pm \delta/2$.
 With increasing coupling, they peak at frequencies closer to zero until they nearly overlap.
 This behavior is consistent with that of the average frequency difference shown in \cref{fig:classical_frequency_entrainment}(a).

-The frequency spectra and the phase distribution $P(\phiab)$ allow for quantifying frequency entrainment and phase locking even when noise prohibits exact synchronization.
+The frequency spectra and the phase distribution $P(\phiab)$ facilitate the quantification of frequency entrainment and phase locking even when noise prohibits exact synchronization.
 In \cref{s:quvdp} and \cref{s:quspins}, we will encounter analogous measures of quantum synchronization.